Kevin J. Bowling, J.D. MSJA

 ; and the dissemination of information via the Global website.

-The GAC Working Groups work collaboratively to address the policy, connectivity, and jurisdictional issues that have hampered effective justice information sharing.
-Global working groups are comprised of GAC members and other subject-matter experts who expand GAC's knowledge and experience.
+The GAC establishes groups, such as short-term adhoc task teams, to work collaboratively to address policy, connectivity, and jurisdictional issues that hamper effective justice information sharing.
+Global groups are comprised of GAC members and other subject experts who expand GAC's knowledge and experience.
 The groups are formed around timely issues impacting justice information sharing.

 The work of the GAC has implications of the highest importance-making it the foremost voice for justice information sharing.